HSLdevcom/jore4-jore3-importer/testing/README.md

 You can run this test script by following these steps:

-**First**, you have to export the valid link objects from the source database to a CSV file.
-You can do this by running the following command at command prompt when you are in the _testing_ directory:
+**First**, you have to get the valid source data by running the following command at command prompt:

 ```
 sqlcmd -S [host],[port] -d [database] -U [username] -Q "SELECT CONCAT(l.lnkverkko, '-', sa.soltunnus, '-', sb.soltunnus) AS lnk_id,